kevinfiol/kevinfiol.github.io/content/blog/binding-mouse-button-plus-scroll-wheel-to-system-volume-control-on-windows-or-ubuntu-linux.md

 ## Some Context

-About six years ago, I purchased ROCCAT Savu gaming mouse to serve as my daily driver.
+About six years ago, I purchased a ROCCAT Savu gaming mouse to serve as my daily driver.
 The mouse itself was mediocre, but the bundled Windows-only software included a feature that I enabled on a whim that allowed the user to hold a button on the side of the mouse and use the scroll wheel to control the system volume.
 At first, I didn't think much of the feature, but still used it regularly.
 A couple years later when my Savu finally died, I replaced it with a Logitech G203, only to find that controlling the system volume with the scroll wheel had become second nature.

 ## Windows